FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-registered.png" alt="We have a new user!" class="img-fluid" figure=false %}

-They even have a cool default avatar!
+Our user even has a cool default avatar!

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-assigned-to-application.png" alt="They are assigned to our application" class="img-fluid" figure=false %}